Acknowledgement of country

 Canberra showroom, art gallery and museum

 The gallery is a showcase of antique furniture and contemporary art showing how they come together in modern homes.
 The first thing you will notice is its size.
 There’s a total of over 600 square metres.
 The downstairs showroom features furniture among contemporary interior decor pieces.
-Upstairs is a furniture museum that is unrivalled in Australia for its pieces of historical and cultural significance.
+Upstairs is a furniture museum that is unrivaled in Australia for its pieces of historical and cultural significance.
 Next to the museum is a dedicated art gallery used for exhibitions by local, national and international artists.
 There is a private courtyard at the front.

 We share our knowledge.
 Each piece of furniture comes with a document that tells the background, provenance, symbolism and insurance value.
 We often give lectures about Chinese furniture to woodworking students and other groups who want to know more about this fascinating topic.
 You are welcome to come in for a chat and a cup of coffee.